Latest News

 Public Relations and Communications

-This section of the website encloses a list of indicative and selected significant events including conferences, meetings and seminars taking place all over the world that the author has attended over the past twenty years
+This section of the website contains a list of indicative publications including books, book chapters, papers and reports produced by the author over the past twenty years .